sametrozturk/urlShortener/README.md

       },
       "AllowedHosts": "*"
     }

+4. Set Api as a Startup Project
-4. Build and run the .NET application.
+5. Build and run the .NET application.
-5. Use the provided RESTful API endpoints to shorten URLs and perform redirection.
+6. Use the provided RESTful API endpoints to shorten URLs and perform redirection.

 ## Technologies Used